pearcej/cpp4python/_sources/IntroCpp/firstcppprogram.rst

 ---------------------------

 Preprocessor directives in C++ appear as statements preceded by the hash sign ``#``.
-These tell the preprocessor which file, header or library to make available to the compiler.
+These tell the preprocessor which file, header, or library to make available to the compiler.
 For example, ``#include <iostream>`` will make sure that the ``iostream`` library is available at compile time.
 Here, the term *header* is used for a type of C++ file that contains definitions